 It is very important to stress accurate role-playing when a character becomes insane.
-The dice-rolling
+The dice-rolling should not become the focus of attention at the

 DISEASES AND EFFECTS

 Dice roll Disease Symptoms Health Point and Characteristic Loss per Day 1-2 Black Death Discolouration of flesh with purple and black splotches Treat the onset of this disease as a strong poison attack. -1 off Strength, Reflexes and Looks.
 3-4 Leprosy Loss of teeth, hair and fingers and toes.
 Yellow pigmentation of skin Treat as a medium poison attack. -1 Strength and Looks 5-6 The Pox Small boils over the skin, sweating and shaking Treat as a weak poison. -1 Looks.
 7-8 Swamp Fever Grey pallor to skin, delirium, hallucinations -1 Health Point and Intelligence.
 9-10 The Ague Uncontrollable shivering even in hot sunlight, etc. -1 Health Point and -1 Reflexes.
 11-12 The Wasting Disease Constant hunger, loss of weight -1 Health Point and -1 Strength.
 13-14 Influenza Temperature, cold -1 Reflexes.
 15-20 Common Cold Snivelling No effect.